Osamadahnoun/Presentation-Website/README.md

-# Presentation Website (UI mastery series 3 of 6)
+# Presentation Website (UI mastery series 3 of 7)

 ## Description

-This project is the third in a six part series I've created to really master my UI development skills.
+This project is the third in a seven part series I've created to really master my UI development skills.
 For this project, I've built a beautiful website that mimics presentation slides with css animations.

 ## Screenshot of Deployed Application